Lloyd practices in all areas of commercial law and has particular expertise in banking and financial services litigation.

 - Understanding the Repo-rate scandal;

-- Understanding the Financial Ombudsman Services and maximising the chances of a successful complaint;
+- Maximising the chances of a successful Financial Ombudsman Service complaint;

-- Understanding the Financial Services Compensation Scheme and maximising the chances of a successful claim;
+- Maximising the chances of a successful Financial Services Compensation Scheme claim;

 - How to make the most of consequential loss claims.

-Lloyd has been a visiting Teacher of Law at Cardiff University, teaching on the LLM in Commercial Law since 2013.
-Lloyd has taught courses on International Banking Law, Competition Law and Money Laundering.
+Lloyd was a visiting Teacher of Law at Cardiff University, teaching on the LLM in Commercial Law between 2013 and 2018.
+Lloydtaught courses on International Banking Law, Competition Law and Money Laundering.